The beaches in Sri Lanka blew me away. In fact, the entire country did.

 The landscape in this tiny country is so beautifully diverse.
 From the country side to the beaches, every turn you take in Sri Lanka is full of surprises.

 For the duration of our time exploring Sri Lanka’s Southern Province we based ourselves out of Galle Fort.
 Since it was the low season in Sri Lanka, we knew it would be best to stay somewhere that would offer more shopping and dining options because many of the beach side restaurants were closed.
 And as it turns out, Galle Fort was one of my favorite places in Sri Lanka!
 Each day we would explore a bit of Galle Fort in the morning before jumping in an inexpensive tuk-tuk and heading straight for the beaches.

-The idyllic and serene Dalawella Beach was my favorite of the ones I visited in Sri Lanka.
+The idyllic and serene Dalawella Beach was my favorite in Sri Lanka.
 Located just 8.5 kilometers south of Galle Fort, this small beach is just a little further down the coast from the busier, more popular Unuwatuna beach.

 Dalawella is truly a special place.

 I could’ve spent days here– soaking up the smell of the salty sea air, sleeping under the breezy palms and sipping on fresh coconuts.